 Another way to prevent constipation with the keto diet is to make sure the fats and proteins you eat come from whole foods.
 Eating a lot of processed meals and fast foods can put extra stress on your GI system.

-Processed foods usually don’t provide much nutritional value.
+Processed foods usually do not provide much nutritional value.
 Also, they’re typically low in fiber, which you need to keep your gut in good working order.

 The keto diet may initially cause constipation as your body gets used to digesting fewer carbs and more fat.
 But as your GI tract adjusts to this way of eating, you may find that it becomes less of an issue.

-If your constipation doesn’t get better, despite home remedies and treatments, it may be time to see your doctor.
+If your constipation does not get better despite home remedies and treatments, it may be time to contact a doctor.
 They may recommend prescription medications or some dietary changes to help get your GI tract back in working order.